 Some young people ask, am I too young to pursue a PhD in my twenties?
 This is a great question that does not have an easy answer.
 There are pros and cons to doing a PhD program in your twenties.

 Outlined below are some of the potential advantages and disadvantages of starting a PhD program in your twenties.
-In addition to considering age and stage of life, everyone should carefully think about whether it is a good idea to pursue a PhD before sending in that application.
-You will be investing three to six, or more, years of life in pursuit of a PhD so treat this decision very seriously and consider every pro and con.
+In addition to considering age and stage of life, everyone should carefully think about whether or not it is a good idea to pursue a PhD before sending in that application.
+You will be investing three to six, or more, years of your life in pursuit of a PhD so treat this decision very seriously and consider every pro and con.

 Dave began his doctoral career at the age of 25.
 He says, “absolutely, you can do your doctorate in your twenties, but in your twenties you are on the young side.”
 The average age for starting a doctoral program is the late twenties.
 Starting in your late twenties will mean graduating in your early to mid-thirties.
 But many people do not begin a doctoral program until their thirties.
 Then there are those who start in midlife either while they are raising kids or making a career transition.
 There are advantages to pursuing a PhD in your thirties or in midlife as well.